 - Conduct all operations in accordance with governance arrangements determined through the Partnership. - Develop and maintain policies and procedures covering WHS, human resources, financial management, contract management, IT, media, and governance.

 5.2 Chair

-- Develop contract for the Chair on behalf of the Dry Tropics Partnership for Healthy Waterways. - Provide support to facilitate the Chair's activities.
+- Develop contract for the Chair on behalf of the Partnership. - Provide support to facilitate the Chair's activities.

 5.3 Staff